Online and in Person

 I teach all courses online and in person.
 If you live within 250 miles of Santa Fe, New Mexico, and can get a small group of six or more people together, you can book me to run any of these courses in person.
 I am happy to travel further if you pay my travel expenses.
 Otherwise, you can book me to run almost any course online.

 The three foundational courses I teach are the Victim, Persecutor, Rescuer Course, the Four Bodies course, and the Emotional Contact course.
 These form the basis of all the other teachings and trainings.
-Without thes two foundational teachings, everything else is less effective.
-I strongly recommend you attend both these trainings before you attempt any of the advanced trainings.
+Without these three foundational teachings, everything else is less effective.
+I strongly recommend you attend these trainings before you attempt any of the advanced trainings.

 Introduction to the Victim, Persecutor, Rescuer Dynamics